-If you like a little healthy competition, you'll love having access to the motivating features that are staples of every Flywheel class, including your Power Score (a measure of your energy output based on your speed and resistance), the class leaderboard and Race Mode, a timed sprint to test your limits, Lyons explains.
+Expect access to the same motivating staples of every in-studio Flywheel class, including your Power Score (a measure of your energy output based on your speed and resistance), the class leaderboard and Race Mode, a timed sprint to test your limits, Lyons says.

-The monthly subscription (which costs the same as Peloton's) also includes off-bike cross-training and recovery classes.
-You'll find a variety of lengths, including 20, 30, 44 and 60 minutes, so you can get in a quickie if that's all your schedule allows.
+The Flywheel bike's features are comparable to Peloton, but it rings up at a lower price point.
+The monthly subscription (which costs the same as Peloton's) includes off-bike cross-training and recovery classes at a variety of lengths (think 20-, 30- and 60-minute workouts), so you can get in a quickie if that's all your schedule allows.

 Buy it: Flywheelsports.com; Price: $1,999